DefineDeFiWeb3 Glossary

 Core Concepts

-Smart Contract Execution FlowShows how a smart contract receives input, executes code, and produces outputSmart Contract: Self-Executing CodeINPUTTransactionFunds (ETH)Data/ArgsπŸ“œ Smart Contractif (condition) { execute(); transfer(funds); emit Event();}πŸ”’ Immutable CodeOUTPUTState ChangeTransferEvents/LogsCode runs exactly as written β€’ No human intervention β€’ Results are permanent
+Blockchain Smart Contract Execution DiagramBlockchain smart contract diagram showing how a DeFi smart contract receives input, executes code, and produces outputSmart Contract: Self-Executing CodeINPUTTransactionFunds (ETH)Data/ArgsπŸ“œ Smart Contractif (condition) { execute(); transfer(funds); emit Event();}πŸ”’ Immutable CodeOUTPUTState ChangeTransferEvents/LogsCode runs exactly as written β€’ No human intervention β€’ Results are permanent

 βš™οΈHow It Works